How to Choose the Right Incontinence Absorbency Level (Complete Guide)

 Absorbency level is only one part of choosing the right continence product.
 Product format also plays an important role in comfort and usability.

-Pads and liners
+Pads and Liners

 Commonly chosen by independent users managing lighter leakage while maintaining active daily routines.